vporton/join-proxy/README.md

 ## Configuration

-The config loads from `config.json` file in the current directory or first command line argument, if any:
+The config loads from `config.json` file in the current directory:
 ```json
 {
   "statePath": "./tmp",